LaSalle Annex

-LaSalle Annex is a historic multi-use commercial building located at South Bend, St. Joseph County, Indiana.
+LaSalle Annex is a historic multi-use commercial building located at South Bend, Indiana.
 It was built in 1925, and is a three to four-story, six bay by eight bay, building constructed of concrete, stone, and brick.
 It features an Italianate style tower and round arched openings.
 It was originally built as a multi-use building containing stores, a parking structure, hotel rooms, bachelor apartments, and a variety of large recreational facilities including a roller rink, dance floor, and bowling alley.
 It was originally built as an annex to the LaSalle Hotel.

 It was listed on the National Register of Historic Places in 1985.